ESSolutions/ESSArch_EPP/ESSArch_PP/docs/user_guide/reception.rst

 ===========

-To receive an IP, first select one IP by clicking the IP row in the list, or mark multiple packages by either holding the **CTRL** key and selecting each IP or select the first IP, hold the **SHIFT** key and select another to select all IPs between including the two selected.
+To receive an IP, first select one IP by clicking the IP row in the list, or mark multiple packages by either holding the :kbd:`CTRL` key and selecting each IP or select the first IP, hold the **SHIFT** key and select another to select all IPs between including the two selected.